Click “Confirm” to login to your existing account or create a new account.

-The AGU Press Office provides complimentary press registration to working members of the press for the express purpose of gathering news and information to produce media coverage of AGU meetings.
+The AGU Media Relations Office provides complimentary press registration to working members of the press for the express purpose of gathering news and information to produce media coverage of AGU meetings.

 Press registrants at our meetings receive, at no charge, a badge that provides access to all scientific sessions, the press room, and the press conference room.
 Some events and activities, including but not limited to invitation-only events and communications workshops, are not open to press badge holders.

-All press room badges are issued at the discretion of the AGU Press Office.
+All press room badges are issued at the discretion of the AGU Media Relations Office.
 Press room badges are non-transferable.
 All registrants must provide credentials regardless of whether they have attended past AGU meetings.
-If you have questions about these requirements, please contact the AGU Press Office.
+If you have questions about these requirements, please contact AGU Media Relations.